Welcome to Kansas IRP Registration Services!

 What does the IRP use for proof of registration?

 When you cross state lines, regulators will check a few things to make sure you are properly registered with the IRP.
-The appointed license plate and decals are the most obvious things and, more often than not, the only things they will check.
+The apportioned tags and decals are the most obvious things and, more often than not, the only things they will check.
 This license plate will be situated on your truck for quick and easy reference for regulators to see.
 The decals will also be present.
 If you recently registered and have not yet received your plates, your Cab Card is also used as proof of registration.
 This card includes information about you and your truck as well as all the stipulations of weight limits and jurisdictions applicable to your truck.
 You should always have this on you and preferably keep it in the cab of your truck.
 Hence the name, “Cab Card.”
 You will receive all of these items once you register.

-Is that all I need to Cross State Lines?
+Is that all I need to cross state lines?

 The IRP is the most likely thing you will need to cross state lines, but depending on your truck, you may need more.
 The IFTA, or International Fuel Tax Agreement, is very similar to the IRP.
 The IFTA is another agreement that covers all 50 states as well as the 10 provinces of Canada.
 This is a separate agreement from the IRP.
 As the IRP deals with individual jurisdictions that you may need to use, the IFTA deals with every state and province.
 You will more than likely need both.